Concept of TüSE Research

 - Professionality in the Teaching Profession (Speaker Prof. Colin Cramer)

-- Relativity, Normativity und Orientation (Speaker: Prof. Caroline Führer)
+- Relativity, Normativity and Orientation (Speaker: Prof. Caroline Führer)

-- Reconstructive Subject Didactic Classroom Research (Speaker: Daniel Goldmann)
+- Reconstructive Subject Didactic Classroom Research (Speaker: Dr. Daniel Goldmann)

-- Competence Modelling und Competence Development (Speaker: Dr. Judith Glaesser)
+- Competence Modelling and Competence Development (Speakers: Dr. Judith Glaesser, Prof. Augustin Kelava)

 - Digitalization in Teacher Education (Speaker: Prof. Andreas Lachner)

 - Critical Thinking and Beyond: Normative Questions in Teacher Education Today (Speaker: Dr. Uta Müller)